spockbots/city/docs-source/source/edu/lessons.rst

             """
             #
-            # This function just stops all the lareg motors and waits till the robot no longer moves
+            # This function just stops all the large motors and waits until the robot no longer moves
             #
             if not brake or brake == "brake": self.left.stop(Stop.BRAKE)